kenstler/aws-ml-iot-lab/Challenge_1_ML_Cloud/README.md

 Next, download the Greengrass software for our device:
 Select the x86_64 software package and click the download button.

-Download Greengrass Core software software (Download Greengrass version 1.5.0, choose x86_64)
+Download Greengrass Core software software (Download Greengrass version 1.5.0, choose x86_64) Make sure that you download the release for Ubuntu 16.04 x86_64.

 You can now click the Finish button.
 You will see the following un-deployed group ready for the next steps.